ThewApp/speedlify-actions/README.md

 ## Deploy to GitHub Pages

 There is [another workflow file](.github/workflows/deploy-ghpages.yml) in this repository that automatically deploy speedlify to GitHub Pages.
 [Demo site](https://thewapp.github.io/speedlify-actions) only have data on _default site_ and _Static Site Generator_.

+Would like to deploy to other hosting providers?
+Have a look at [an example that deploys to Vercel](https://github.com/ThewApp/speedlify-actions-vercel).

 ## About speedlify